 A career is dental health is a good choice if you are interested in helping people and in health care.
 There is more demand for dental health workers than there are trained people to fill the jobs, so it provides job security.
 One of the easier jobs to train for in dental health is that of a registered dental assistant.

 A registered dental assistant is an important member of the dental team.
-He or she support the dentist and office staff.
+He or she supports the dentist and office staff.
 Dental assistant make appointments for patients scheduling and keep patient records.
 They help the dentist while he or she is seeing patients.
 They pass tools, get X-rays, and make sure the patient is comfortable.
 Watch a video about what a registered dental assistant does.

 Most dental assistants will work at a dentist’s office that may have many dentists or just one.
 Other dental assistants will work at a medical center, where dentists are part of a bigger healthcare team.

-Becoming a registered dental assistant can be can be a rewarding path.
-You get to help people take care of their dental needs and make a good income.
+Becoming a registered dental assistant can be rewarding.
+You get to help people take care of their dental needs and you can make a good income.
 According to the Bureau of Labor Statistics, as of May 2014, dental assistants made an average annual salary of $35,390.

 Dental assisting is one of the fastest-growing careers in the United States.
 The demand will keep growing, and dentists will need people to fill those roles.